brandonuscg/qcpy_readme/tutorial.md

 print(results)
 ```

-## Expected Outcome
+## State Vector
-Running the script should output measurement results, showing a 50/50 probability of measuring `00` or `11` due to entanglement.
+Running the script should output the state vector, showing a 50/50 probability of measuring `00` or `11` due to entanglement.

 Example output:
 ```